BJUT-AIVBD/Gp3Former/README.md

 ## Dataset Source

-our self-build BJUT-LSD Dataset is available at here
+Our self-build BJUT-LSD Dataset is available at [Dataset](https://github.com/BJUT-AIVBD/GaPTC-T/Dataset)

 ## Cite this repository
 If you use this software in your work, please cite it using the following metadata.
-Wensheng Li, Jing Zhang, Jiafeng Li, and Li Zhuo.
+Wensheng Li, Jing Zhang, and Li Zhuo.
 (2023).
 GaPTC-T by BJUT-AI&VBD [Dataset]. https://github.com/BJUT-AIVBD/GVT-URS